-“First, we did Leisure Europe, and we went through about ten different countries,” Bob recalls, and Bonnie reminisces, “That really got us interested and we decided we wanted to go back to explore the countries more,” Bonnie says.
+“First, we did Leisure Europe, and we went through about ten different countries,” Bob recalls, and Bonnie reminisces, “That really got us interested, and we decided we wanted to go back to explore the countries more.”

 “I really enjoyed the South Africa tour with the safari,” Bonnie recalls.
 “We just had a ball.
 They got you up early and took you out to see the animals.
-Then while we were out there, they’d set up a table and we’d have coffee in the morning.
-In the afternoon when we went out, we’d have cocktails out in the bush.
+Then while we were out there, they’d set up a table, and we’d have coffee in the morning.
+In the afternoon, when we went out, we’d have cocktails out in the bush.
 It was just a totally different type of thing to do.”

 “I liked Egypt – going through the pyramids and all the stuff that was 5,000 years old, and the history part of that,” Bob says.
-“Also going to China and doing the Great Wall and seeing the Terra Cotta soldiers was a highlight.”
+“Also going to China and walking the Great Wall and seeing the Terra Cotta soldiers was a highlight.”

-“We met a couple on one tour, and he had priced out what it would cost to do it on his own,” Bonnie says.
-“To stay in the same hotels, eat at the same type of restaurants and cover the transportation, ended up being more expensive to do on his own.
-So that’s a plus for traveling on a tour.
+“We met a couple on one trip, and the husband had priced out what it would cost to do it on his own,” Bonnie says.
+“To stay in the same hotels, eat at the same type of restaurants, and cover transportation, ended up being much more expensive.
+So that’s another plus for traveling on a guided vacation.
 But even if it was more, it’s worth it for us!”
 “And if we traveled on our own, my co-pilot wouldn’t be that great as far as reading maps,” Bob adds with a laugh.